Where To Buy Kids Face Masks Online

 Since the Centers for Disease Control and Prevention issued an official recommendation in early April advising everyone to wear a cloth face-covering in public to slow the spread of coronavirus, retailers and businesses across the country have pivoted to manufacturing non-medical masks to meet an overwhelming spike in consumer demand.
 While Matthew McConaughey taught us all how to DIY our own out of a bandana, cult-cool fashion brands like Collina Strada began beautifying their designs for a more stylish take on the CDC's recommendation.
 And then, there are the companies that have got the kiddos covered (literally).

 The more we get comfortable with the notion of universal mask-wearing, the more likely it is that we can prevent people who are asymptomatically infected from transmitting the disease unknowingly.
-According to the CDC's guidelines, this advised use of cloth face coverings in public applies to children from ages 2 and above as long as they are capable of removing it without assistance.
+According to the CDC's guidelines, this advised use of cloth face coverings in public applies to children over the age of 2 as long as they are capable of removing it without assistance.
 This means that while staying at home and adhering to social distancing measures is still the best way to protect your family from COVID-19, the best practice for kids outdoors is to have them wear a mask in situations where they can't always maintain a 6-foot distance from others.

 The more we get comfortable with the notion of universal mask-wearing, the more likely it is that we can prevent people who are asymptomatically infected from transmitting the disease unknowingly.
-According to the CDC's guidelines, this advised use of cloth face coverings in public applies to children from ages 2 and above as long as they are capable of removing it without assistance.
+According to the CDC's guidelines, this advised use of cloth face coverings in public applies to children over the age of 2 as long as they are capable of removing it without assistance.
 This means that while staying at home and adhering to social distancing measures is still the best way to protect your family from COVID-19, the best practice for kids outdoors is to have them wear a mask in situations where they can't always maintain a 6-foot distance from others.

 Advertisement

 While it may not be easy getting your child accustomed to this kind of accessory — as if getting them on board with all the hand-washing wasn't hard enough — companies like Disney and Maisonette are here to help by making kid-friendly sizes and designs that are available to shop online.
-Many companies are using fun and familiar prints (yes, there are Frozen masks out there for the Elsa-obsessed) that your child might even enjoy trying out.
+Many companies are using fun and familiar prints (yes, there are Frozen masks out there for the Elsa-obsessed) that might even pique your child's curiosity.
 Ahead, we've created a guide of digital retailers currently selling well-made, washable options for your little ones.
 These tend to sell out quickly, so we'll continue updating this page to keep you informed about the best places to make your purchase.

 This family-favorite brand has announced it is now offering affordable, readily available masks in 5-pack sets for both adults and kids ages 4 and above.
 Each 3-ply non-medical grade mask is made of 100% cotton poplin using sustainably sourced excess fabric — so expect to be surprised with an array of delightful prints and patterns.
 Packs are available for pre-order and are expected to ship by May 27.
 And, as part of this effort, Old Navy is also making a donation of 50,000 masks to its longtime partner, Boys & Girls Clubs of America.